ztsrxh/ztsrxh.github.io/_pages/rsrd.md

 ## Multi-frame Point Cloud Fusion

 <p style="text-align: justify;">
-Since the single-frame LiDAR point cloud is very sparse, accumulating nearby frames is required for a dense reconstruction.
+As the single-frame LiDAR point cloud is very sparse, accumulating nearby frames is required for a dense reconstruction.
 Comparing with the traffic environment, the amplitude of road surface undulation is much smaller (generally 1~2 cm for small rocks or cracks), which indicates a higher requirement for the fusion accuracy.
 </p>

 <p style="text-align: justify;">